Funds: Advice from a lawyer

 Investment funds: risks at a glance

-The overall risk of the investment fund is made up of the general capital market risk, the interest rate risk, the risk of a total loss and, if applicable, the currency risk.
-In the case of shares, the incalculable entrepreneurial risk plays a particularly prominent role.
+The overall risk of the investment fund is made up of the general capital market risk, the interest rate risk, the risk of a total loss and, where applicable, the currency risk.
+In the case of shares, the incalculable entrepreneurial risk plays a particularly important role.

-The general capital market risk can cause the value of the shares to fall below the cost price.
+The general capital market risk can cause the value of the shares to fall below the purchase price.
 The prices of shares and interest-bearing securities are also subject to considerable fluctuation risks.

-Entrepreneurial participation entails the fundamental risk of total loss.
-If the market interest rate rises, interest-bearing securities generally fall.
-Currency risks must always be taken into account when an investment is made in a foreign currency.
+An entrepreneurial investment carries the fundamental risk of total loss.
+If the market interest rate level rises, interest-bearing securities generally fall.
+Currency risks must always be taken into account if an investment is made in a foreign currency.

-You ask yourself: What to do in case of losses?
-Funds lawyer advises in 2021 – Contact our lawyers now.
+What to do in the event of losses, you ask?
+Fund lawyer advises in 2021 – Contact our lawyers now.